marcklefter/react-foundation-final/README.md

 A code example can be run by uncommenting it in `src/index.js`.
 This renders the _App_ component for that example.

 ## feed/v1
-This example demonstrates the fundamentals of coding React components, including JSX syntax and rendering lists,
+This example demonstrates the fundamentals of coding React components, including JSX syntax and rendering lists.

 ## todo
 This example demonstrates component styling, event handling, hooks and parent / child component communication.